Laurel van der Wal: Bioastronautics, Mouse-In-Able and crewed space flight

-In 1956 Van der Walo joined Ramo-Wooldridge where she was involved in the preliminary design of advanced missile and space-probe systems.

-In 1958, Ramo-Wooldridge changed its name to Space Technologies Laboratories, Inc. and Van der Wal continued her research into bioastronautics and the effects of space on mammals through Project MIA (Mouse-in-Able) and Zero-G experiments.
-Space Technologies Laboratories became Thompson-Ramo-Wooldridge (TRW) in July of 1965.
+In 1956 Van der Wal joined Ramo-Wooldridge where she was involved in the preliminary design of advanced missile and space-probe systems.
+In 1958, Ramo-Wooldridge changed its name to Space Technologies Laboratories Inc (later becoming Thompson-Ramo-Wooldridge or TRW).
+Van der Wal conducted research into bioastronautics and the effects of space on mammals and Zero-G experiments.